 - Salt (in moderation: the cod already provides saltiness)

-Regarding the cod: cod flakes are perfect for atascaburras because they already come in small pieces that flake easily.
-If you use cod loin , cut it into pieces and flake it by hand after cooking.
-The key is to have visible strands of cod in the purée, not a completely smooth purée.
+About the cod: cod flakes are perfect for atascaburras because they already come in small pieces that are easily shredded.
+If you use loin, cut it into pieces and shred it by hand after cooking.
+The key is to have visible cod strands in the puree, not a uniform mash.

 Step-by-step preparation